jeremybennett/torcs/src/doc/architecture.md

 results, so if it takes 1 real minute or 1 real ms to simulate 1s in simulation time, the simulation time is just one second, real time does not matter.
 Real time in contrary is the time observed by the user.
-So it is very important to know that the whole TORCS architecture just uses simulation time do calculations, evaluation of rules etc., real time does not matter in that respect.
+So it is very important to understand that the whole TORCS architecture just uses simulation time perform calculations, evaluation of rules etc., real time does not matter in that respect.
 Real time is only used to synchronize in some modes simulation time with real time, e.g. to enable a human to drive a car.